A Real Space Description of Magnetic Field Induced Melting in the Charge Ordered Manganites: I. The Clean Limit: Nature of melting transition

+We need to verify that the equilibrium state is indeed phase separated at intermediate fields.
+This would be distinct from partial trapping of the system in some metastable state.
+We address this via a fixed $\mu$ calculation described below.

-We compute the 'chemical potential'-'electron density' ($\mu-n$) curves at various fixed magnetic fields and $\lambda$ values.
-The $\mu-n $ curves are obtained from low temperature $\mu$ scans of the system, at fixed applied magnetic fields, in a protocol that does not retain the memory of previous $\mu$ steps during the $\mu$ sweeps.
-While runs without memory avoid hysteresis effects, the grand canonical calculation allows the system to choose the 'best' possible $n$, thereby allowing the system to get into the correct phase at any given field.
+We cool the system at different $\mu$, not necessarily targeting half-filling, to explore the vicinity of the $x=0.50$ state at finite field.
+This yields the $\mu-n$ characteristic, and the various ground states, at finite $h$, for a specific choice of electronic parameters.
+The $\mu-n $ curves are obtained from low temperature $\mu$ scans of the system, at fixed $h$, in a protocol that does not retain the memory of previous $\mu$ steps during the $\mu$ sweep.

+These MC sweeps without memory avoid path dependence, since the system is annealed {\it ab initio} for each $\mu$, and the fixed $\mu$ character allows the system to choose the `best' possible $n$, thereby allowing access to the correct phase at any $h$.
 Moreover, we ensured that the system has annealed well enough by checking that our results hold up to large number (8000) of Monte Carlo steps at each $\mu$.
-We also cross checked these results with those obtained from a different protocol of coming down in temperature and fixed magnetic fields, for a finely discritized set of $\mu$ values.
 This ensures that the results are well annealed and free from low temperature Monte Carlo problems.

+As a numerical check we also allow very long relaxation of the phase separated state within our usual thermal, fixed n, annealing protocol.